hiornso/csa/README.md

 **Dependencies:**
 - gtk4 (https://www.gtk.org/)
 - luajit (https://luajit.org/)
-- vcl (https://github.com/vectorclass/version2 - this is currently included in a zip file and is extracted by the makefile when the relevant build variable is set to enable use of SSE vectorisation)
+- VCL (https://github.com/vectorclass/version2 - this is a submodule which is automatically initialised by the makefile when the relevant build variable is set to enable use of SSE vectorisation)
 - lrzip (https://github.com/ckolivas/lrzip - only needed if you intend to create distributions compressed using `lrzip`)

 **To build:**